nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 3. Client Information

 This section details the client information that financial advisors can keep track of with LeadsForce.
-Every client that is registered in LeadsForce have the following attributes that has the corresponding type and argument tag.
-The argument tags specified here will be used in the commands of several [features](#4-features).
+Every client that is registered in LeadsForce have the following attributes that has the corresponding type and attribute tag.
+The attribute tags specified here will be used in the commands of several [features](#4-features).

-Client Attribute | Type of Attribute | Argument Tag
+Client Attribute | Type of Attribute | Attribute tag
 -----------------|-----------------|-----------------
 Client ID (**Unique**) | Integer (assigned on creation of new contact) | i/ Name (**Compulsory**) | String | n/